Seven suggestions from collaboration, to good leadership, from observation to opportunity. What Montessori values can you use in your parenting?

 and as they get older, it will help them understand how far the budget can go.

 Give your child as much freedom as they can handle with responsibility

 Expect that your child will act within the limits that are set.
 Limit choices and direct the child who needs help.
 Lend the child your “control” until they have developed their own.
 Talk as a family to establish your family boundaries for acceptable behaviour.
 The limited choices will change as your child grows older – but they will always need you to support them and show them the ‘right’ direction.

 Give your child the gift of time

 Give your child the time to concentrate and focus without distractions.
-Give your child the time and quiet space to think and day dream.
+Give your child the time and quiet space to think and daydream.
 Do not force your child into immobility in front of a mesmerising TV or computer screen.
-Consider the role of technology in the life of your family – is it adding to the quality of your life?
+Consider the role of technology in your family’s life – is it adding to the quality of your life?

 Author: Ana Pickering, MANZ.